USB

 Primer: The USB-C Connector

 Anyone who has used a USB Type-A plug will know the fact that it takes three attempts to successfully insert.
 The USB Type-C connector sets out to solve this life’s little annoyance.
 But it doesn’t just stop there, it also offers many other advantages: Reversible plug.
 No upstream/downstream facing connector.
+The cable now has the same connector on both ends.
+Smaller connector allowing for thinner devices such as phones and tablets.
+Higher bandwidth from Super Speed differential pairs.
+Configuration Channel (CC).
+Increased power delivery (up to 100W).
+Non-USB signalling such as Display Port (Alternate mode) and Analog Audio (Accessory mode).

 Embedded Linux